New MD Class Matriculation

 In the presence of family, friends and faculty members, students are welcomed in to the medical community by leaders of the school.
 The formal program is generally held off campus on the Friday afternoon/evening of Orientation Week.
 Tickets are required.

 IU School of Medicine provides one complimentary white coat to each incoming medical student.
-The Uniform House provides the white coats bearing the IU School of Medicine logo; white coats can be ordered online or by calling the store directly.
+The Uniform House provides the white coats bearing the IU School of Medicine logo; additional white coats can be ordered online or by calling the store directly.